vlabella/GLE/README.md

 2. Install ghostpdl library

 	Visit [ghostpdl GitHub page](https://github.com/ArtifexSoftware/ghostpdl) and clone the repo or download and unpack the source code.
 Only the ghostpdl headers are needed to build GLE.
-So building ghostpdl is not required.
+Building ghostpdl is not required.

 3. Run cmake in the gle directory